dlasserre/SMProtocol/README.md

 ### 2 - Requirements:

-SMProtocol written in **PHP source code**, the PHP version is **5.3.X**, if you want to use the stats tracking SMProtocol (*download manager*) use an Mysql server and PDO connection between PHP en Mysql.
+SMProtocol written in **PHP source code**, the PHP version is **5.3.X**, if you want to use the stats tracking SMProtocol (*download manager*) use an MongoDB server and mongo.so extension for connection between PHP en MongoServer.

-Mysql server version is 5.X.
+MongoServer server version is 2.6.4

 For data caching SMProtocol use Memcache server, the version of memcache is  actually 1.4.13

 SMProtocol is a PHP daemon, please check if this extension was loaded:
  - 1 PCNTL extension for fork
  - 2 Memcache extension for caching data
- - 3 Socket extension (by default normaly)
+ - 3 Socket extension (by default normally)
  - 4 Mongo extension for PHP.
- - 5 Optionally: Sémaphore support for PHP -> [http://php.net/manual/fr/ref.sem.php](http://php.net/manual/fr/ref.sem.php) ( in next version, we implement IPC System V for communication between process).
+ - 5 Optionally: Semaphore support for PHP -> [http://php.net/manual/fr/ref.sem.php](http://php.net/manual/fr/ref.sem.php) ( in next version, we implement IPC System V for communication between process).

 ### 3 - How to install SMProtocol ?

-For installing SMProtocol is very faster and simply, please clone git via [https://github.com/dlasserre/SMProtocol.git](https://github.com/dlasserre/SMProtocol.git/ "Git repository") and open this file SMProtocol/protocol/tcp/definition.php and read the comments :
+For installing SMProtocol is very faster and simply, please clone git via [https://github.com/dlasserre/SMProtocol.git](https://github.com/dlasserre/SMProtocol.git/ "Git repository").
+- 1 open /etc/environment and add this line 'export APPLICATION_ENV=development' at end of file.
+- 2  run this command ``` export APPLICATION_ENV=development ```
+- 3 check if mongod is running.
+- 4 check the date.timezone is defined in you php.ini
+- 5 create directory and file :
+ - 1 /var/log/SMProtocol.log (add permissions)
+- 6 Check all requirements above !
+- 7 Good luck and have fun :D
+- 8 Open this file SMProtocol/protocol/tcp/definition.php and read the comments :
 ```
 <?php
 /** Namespace protocol\tcp */